• Skip to primary navigation

 Formulas:

-With ICs and parts listed we can make tachometer to check speed (RPM) of spinning thing like motor or engine.
+Using the ICs and components listed above, we can build a tachometer to measure the speed (RPM) of a rotating object, such as a motor or an engine.

 Important Points: